cloudant-labs/hind-cite/README.md

 _Hacker News data, charts, and statistics_

 ## Overview
-This is the source code for the HiNsite website (currently hosted at http://hnstage.k2company.com but soon to be hosted in a proper location).
+This is the source code for the hind-cite website (currently hosted at http://hnstage.k2company.com but soon to be hosted in a proper location).

 The purpose of the site is to give meaningful data and analysis of how individual posts do on Hacker News.
-You can currently retrieve point-in-time data on the number of points or comments a post received, but you can't get timeseries data of rank, points, or comments.
-HiNsite provides that data, and the beginnings of an analysis of that data.
+You can currently retrieve point-in-time data on the number of points or comments a post received, but you can't get timeseries data of rank, points, or comments. hind-cite provides that data, and the beginnings of an analysis of that data.

 ## The Data